 Convulsive epilepsy is not a mental illness is but is sometimes, mistakenly, thought by people to be so.
 It is characterised by unprovoked seizures.
 These are caused by abnormal electrical discharges in the brain.
 In seizures, there are sudden muscle contractions, causing the person to fall and lie rigidly, This is followed by the muscles alternating between relaxation and rigidity, with or without loss of bowel or bladder control.
 Epilepsy attracts much stigma.

-Family members may notice memory problems, change in personality or behaviour, confusion, wandering or toileting problems.
-Dementia results in decline in intellectual functioning and usually interferes with activities of daily living, such as washing, dressing, eating, personal hygiene and toilet activities.
+Family members may notice memory problems, changes in personality or behaviour, confusion, wandering or toileting problems.
+Dementia results in a decline in intellectual functioning and usually interferes with activities of daily living, such as washing, dressing, eating, personal hygiene and toilet activities.

 This is an umbrella term covering disorders such as intellectual disability, mental retardation and autism.
-These disorders begin in childhood with impairment or delay in function related to central nervous system maturation.
+These disorders begin in childhood with impairment or delayed function related to central nervous system maturation.
 They tend to continue in adulthood and people who are affected are vulnerable to physical illnesses.

 All treatment of a mental illness involves educational and supportive elements.
 Medications are often necessary but are not as effective alone, as they are if people receive education and support at the same time.

 It is a myth that most people do not recover from mental illness.
 Most people do recover.